The Flash (2014 TV series): Series overview

-The first season follows crime-scene investigator Barry Allen who gains super-human speed after the explosion of the S.T.A.R.
-Labs' particle accelerator which he uses to fight crime and hunt other metahumans in Central City as the Flash, a masked superhero.
-Barry eventually discovers that his mentor Harrison Wells is actually Eobard Thawne, his archenemy from the future who murdered his mother Nora Allen when he was a child.
-By the end of the season, Eobard's ancestor Eddie sacrifices himself to erase Eobard from existence only to open a singularity in the process.
+The first season follows Barry Allen, a crime-scene investigator who gains superhuman speed from the explosion of the S.T.A.R.
+Labs' particle accelerator and becomes the costumed superhero the Flash.
+He uses his new powers to fight criminals along with other metahumans who have also gained superhuman abilities in Central City.
+Barry eventually discovers that his mentor Harrison Wells is actually Eobard Thawne–the Reverse-Flash–his archenemy from the future who traveled back in time to murder his mother, Nora Allen, when he was a child.
+Thawne is ultimately erased from existence when his ancestor Eddie sacrifices himself, causing a singularity to form in the process.

-In the second season, the singularity brings speedster Zoom from a parallel universe of Earth-2, who seeks to eliminate all other speedsters in the multiverse where Barry meets his father Henry Allen's Earth-3 counterpart Jay Garrick.
+In the second season, the singularity brings the speedster Zoom from a parallel universe of Earth-2, who seeks to eliminate all other speedsters in the multiverse where Barry meets his father Henry Allen's Earth-3 counterpart Jay Garrick.
 After Zoom kills Barry's father, Barry defeats Zoom and travels back in time to save his mother's life.

 In the third season, Barry creates the alternate timeline "Flashpoint" following his decision to change his past.
-He is somewhat able to restore the timeline, but causes the emergence of Savitar, a god-like speedster with a grudge against Barry.
+He is able to partially restore the timeline, but causes the emergence of Savitar, a god-like speedster with a grudge against Barry.
 When Barry accidentally travels to the future and sees Iris West killed by Savitar, he becomes desperate to change the future to prevent that from happening.
 After saving Iris and defeating Savitar, Barry takes his place in the Speed Force in order to repent for his creation of Flashpoint.

-The fourth season sees Team Flash successfully bring Barry back from the Speed Force, but in the process release dark matter that turns a dozen people on a city bus into metahumans, masterminded by Clifford DeVoe, an adversary with the fastest mind alive.
+The fourth season sees the team successfully bring Barry back from the Speed Force, but in the process release dark matter that turns a dozen people on a city bus into metahumans, masterminded by Clifford DeVoe, an adversary with the fastest mind alive.
 After the defeat of DeVoe, the team is approached by Barry and Iris' daughter from the future Nora West-Allen.